Neurocritical Care Division

 Neurocritical care faculty also offer an elective two to four week rotation for medical students.

-We offer a 20-bed Neurointensive Care Unit at Zale University Hospital.
+We offer a 20-bed Neurointensive Care Unit at Zale Lipshy University Hospital.
 Our facilities include ORs and angio suites, with a respiratory therapy hub and a clinical laboratory within the unit.
 Diagnostic services, including CT scan and MRI, are on the ground level.
 Continuous EEG monitoring is available for the evaluation and management of seizures.

 Our team also provides consultative co-management to critically ill patients with neurological disease at Parkland.
 The Neurocritical Care Service at Parkland has been in operation since July 2010.